syedfaiz07/offensive-security-automation-framework/README.md

 [![Write Goodreads Review](https://img.shields.io/badge/goodreads-write%20review-49557240.svg)](https://www.goodreads.com/review/edit/49557240)

-OWASP Juice Shop comes with an official companion guide eBook.
+OWASP offensive-security-automation-frameworkJuice Shop comes with an official companion guide eBook.
 It will give you a complete overview of all vulnerabilities found in the application including hints how to spot and exploit them.
 In the appendix you will even find complete step-by-step solutions to every challenge.
 Extensive documentation of [custom re-branding](https://pwning.owasp-juice.shop/companion-guide/latest/part4/customization.html), [CTF-support](https://pwning.owasp-juice.shop/companion-guide/latest/part4/ctf.html),